gaelgoth/citron-appimage-builder/readme.md

 ## Troubleshooting

-- If the build process fails, check your internet connection and verify that the Citron repository and external dependencies are accessible.
+- If the build process fails, check your internet connection and verify that the external dependencies are accessible.
 Check the [Citron Discord](https://discord.gg/VcSDxrBYUJ) community for more information.
+- If you are not using cache, check that the [Citron repository](https://git.citron-emu.org/Citron/Citron) is available and online.

 ## Credits

 This script was created with the help of the [Citron Wiki](https://git.citron-emu.org/Citron/Citron/wiki/?action=_pages) and members of the [Citron Discord](https://discord.gg/VcSDxrBYUJ) community.
+This project does not make modified versions of [Citron](https://git.citron-emu.org/Citron/Citron).

 ## License